hrosiak/catima/README.md

 CATima
 =======
-C++ library for caclulalaton of energy loss, range, angular scattering and time of flight of the particle passing through matter.
+C++ library for calculation of energy loss, range, angular scattering and time of flight of the particle passing through matter.
-The library is based on physics used in the ATIMA code,however its not 100% copy of ATIMA physics. see CREDITS for more details.
+The library is based on physics used in the ATIMA code,however its not a 100% copy of the ATIMA physics. see CREDITS for more details.

 The WebAtima UI to this library can be found here: